Özgür Gündem: 1992–1994

 The work was also dangerous, however, and in 1992 alone, four journalists from Özgür Gündem were assassinated by unknown attackers.
 According to The Committee to Protect Journalists, the paper's staff were also subject to "a concerted campaign of arrests, bans and trials" by the Turkish government, forcing the paper's temporary closure in April 1994.
 On 10 December 1993 the offices of the paper in Istanbul were raided and more than 90 people were detained.
 Between 9 and 11 December 1993 the offices in Diyarbakır, İzmir, Adana, Mersin and other places were raided, too, resulting in more detentions.
 When a ban on publishing issued by the State Security Court in Istanbul on 18 November 1993 had become legally binding the paper had to close down on 14 April 1994.
-Before, on the 23 December 1993, the spokesperson of the Turkish government Yildirim Aktuna assured to the Committee to Protect Journalists (CPJ) that since Özgür Gündem was still publishing, it was a sign that press freedom existed in Turkey.
+Before, on the 23 December 1993, the spokesperson of the Turkish government Yildirim Aktuna assured the Committee to Protect Journalists (CPJ) that since Özgür Gündem was still publishing, it was a sign that press freedom existed in Turkey.
 Of the 580 editions 486 had been confiscated.
 Ten editors-in-chief stayed in pre-trial detention for periods of two to six months.
 Ocak Işık Yurtçu held the position of an editor-in-chief of Özgür Gündem for eight months.
 For the articles that were published during this time he was indicted 26 times under Articles 6, 7, and 8 of the Anti-Terror Law and Article 159 and 312 of the Turkish Penal Code.
 When the first sentences passed on him had been confirmed by the Court of Cassation Yurtçu was arrested in Istanbul on 28 December 1994.
 The sentences against Ocak Işık Yurtçu amounted to 20 years' imprisonment.
 The sentences of former editor-in-chief Şeyh Davut Karadağ totalled 38 years' imprisonmentand he decided to go abroad.
 Its publisher Yaşar Kaya, who was also chair of political party DEP received a 4 years sentence accused of separatism the 18 February 1994 due to a speech he held at a KDP congress in Erbil on 15 August 1993.
 He was released on bail, and fled to Europe.
 In 1996, Yurtçu and Özgür Gündem were awarded the International Press Freedom Award of the Committee to Protect Journalists, "an annual recognition of courageous journalism".
 On 14 August 1997, the Turkish parliament unanimously passed a limited amnesty for Yurtçu and several other jailed editors.
 Yurtçu was released from Saray Prison the following day.